Arctic Goose Joint Venture: Impact

 In October 1995, the AGJV was advised by a group of 50 scientists during the Arctic Goose Joint Venture Technical Committee and Management Board Meetings "to develop a scientific approach to the problem of habitat degradation" caused by an over-abundant goose population.

-As a result of conservation measures prepared under the auspices of the AGJV, the main measure proposed in 1998 was "the implementation of a spring harvest in Québec" for the snow goose, considered "an exceptional measure in North America since the signing of the Migratory Bird Convention Act in 1916", and a liberalisation of hunting regulations for autumn Quebec harvest and United States winter harvests.
+As a result of conservation measures prepared under the auspices of the AGJV, the main measure proposed in 1998 was "the implementation of a spring harvest in Québec" for the snow goose, considered "an exceptional measure in North America since the signing of the Migratory Birds Convention Act in 1916", and a liberalisation of hunting regulations for autumn Quebec harvest and United States winter harvests.
 The snow goose had experienced significant human-induced population increases since the mid-20th century as a result of using farmlands as a source of food, which resulted in improved nutrition and increased reproduction, so that migratory staging areas and breeding grounds were strained to support the growing flocks.
 Grazing and grubbing by the geese removed vegetation from these areas and changed soil salinity.
 These actions were recommended to stabilise the snow goose population by 2002, and included doubling the annual harvest to 24% of the population with spring hunts and increased quotas.
 The first spring hunt since 1916 was held in 1999.

 Since 1972, Environment Canada has issued annual licences to hunters in a draw from registrations received for hunting at the Cap Tourmente National Wildlife Area during most of October.
 Lure crops have also been planted at Cap Tourmente in order "to reduce the grazing pressure caused by the Greater Snow Goose on the bulrush marsh as well as on the region's farmlands".